75lb/renamer/README.md

                 '{{index}}' will insert an incrementing number per file processed.
 -e, --regex     When set, --find is intepreted as a regular expression.
 -d, --dry-run   Used for test runs.
-Set to do everything but rename the file.
+Set this to do everything but rename the file.
 -h, --help      Print usage instructions.
 ```